Macro photography: Auxiliary lenses

 Placing an auxiliary close-up lens (or close-up "filter") in front of the camera's lens is another option.
-Inexpensive screw-in or slip-on attachments provide close focusing.
-The possible quality is less than that of a dedicated macro lens or extension tubes, with some two-element versions being very good while many inexpensive single element lenses exhibit chromatic aberration and reduced sharpness of the resulting image.
+These are generally inexpensive screw-in or slip-on attachments that will reduce the closest focusing distance.
+The possible quality is less than that of a dedicated macro lens or extension tubes; some two-element auxiliary lenses are very good while many inexpensive single element lenses exhibit chromatic aberration and reduced sharpness of the resulting image.
 This method works with cameras that have fixed lenses, and is commonly used with bridge cameras.
-These lenses add diopters to the optical power of the lens, decreasing the minimum focusing distance, and allowing the camera to get closer to the subject.
-They are typically designated by their diopter, and can be stacked (with an additional loss of quality) to achieve the desired magnification.